-That cover.
+TThat cover.
 I mean…it just won me over from the other side of Waterstones.
-And then as I was paying, the cashier said he had a woman come in the other day and say it was one of the best books she’d ever read.
-After reading, I have a feeling he may have mixed it up with another book…
+To confirm I’d made a winning choice, as I was paying, the bookseller told me said that a woman had come in recently and said it was one of the best books she’d ever read.
+I was itching to get started…

-Some of the premises, such as the cartography and the mythology, were really interesting and added an intriguing sense of magic and adventure to the plot, which otherwise felt a bit wobbly in its fast-pace.
+The stand-out aspects of this book, for me, were the cartography and the mythology, which Millwood Hargrave clearly worked incredibly on, and which added a magical sense of adventure to the plot.
 My particular favourite was the myth of Arinta, the heroine who defeated the fire demon beneath the island, and who hugely inspires Isabella.
 To have this female role model is really important both for Isabella’s character development, and for the young reader, male or female.
-There is just enough gesturing at this to make it a valuable message.
-Where this strength of message fell flat, however, was with the emotional depth; the death of Lupe’s father is shrugged off quickly, and the lack of response from Lupe is odd.
+Having a female protagonist in an adventure story is a real draw for me as a reader, but I did find that at times the message behind this fell flat, such as when the death of Lupe’s father is shrugged off quickly, and the lack of response from Lupe.
 Obviously death is a difficult subject in children’s writing, but it needs depth, otherwise it’s just an empty plot device allowing the children to run wild!

-This was a difficult review to write, due to the fact that I didn’t really feel I had much to say.
-It felt rather bland, and just didn’t excite my reading senses, and I felt I’d been let down on a promise.
-I’d be intrigued to hear what younger readers make of it though!
+This is one of my first younger reads in a long, long time, and so I still feel like I’m getting to grips with this genre again.
+I think this is probably why I felt slightly let down on the bookseller’s promise!
 When I first started reading, I was reminded of Moira Young’s Dustlands series, with its lone female protagonist, without a mother figure, living in a skewed version of our Earth, and facing a scary journey ahead.
 And to some extent, this is Blood Red Road for a younger audience: it lacks the emotional depth and complex plotting that the blurb teases, but it does glint a magical shimmer every now and then, that is sure to captivate younger readers!